magicpriest/ruby-prolog/README.md

 == FEATURES/PROBLEMS:

-* Pure Ruby.
+* Pure Ruby,
-* Tested with Ruby 1.8.7 (MRI).
+* Tested with Ruby 1.9.3,
-* Object-oriented.
+* Object-oriented,
-* Multiple Prolog environments can be created and manipulated simultaneously.
+* Multiple Prolog environments can be created and manipulated simultaneously,
-* Concurrent access to different core instances should be safe.
+* Concurrent access to different core instances should be safe,
-* Concurrent access to a single core instance might probably explode in odd ways.
+* Concurrent access to a single core instance might probably explode in odd ways;

 == SYNOPSIS: